Could we see a surge in Kindergarten class attendance?

 Let's connect the dots.

-Kindergarten enrollment is surging right now after many parents chose to delay their child's first year of elementary school.

-Kindergarten is not mandatory in North Carolina, so even before the pandemic some parents chose to "red shirt" their children.
+Kindergarten isn't mandatory in North Carolina, so even before the pandemic, some parents chose to "redshirt" their children.

 A study from Rutgers University showed preschool participation also fell last year from 71% to 54%.